devskale/python-utils/packages/credgoo/README.md

 ### Caching Behavior

-By default, retrieved keys are cached in `~/.config/api_keys/api_keys.json`.
+By default, retrieved keys are cached in `~/.config/api_keys/api_keys.json` with restrictive permissions (0600).
 The cache:

 - Is automatically used for subsequent requests
 - Can be bypassed with `--no-cache` flag